johnpolacek/botlywood/README.md

 Bugs

-- Blocked after generate first supporting
 - Load custom font on reload

 Features

-- Acts
+- Use messages to build characters on each other
+- Background images of characters
 - Screenplay
 - Casting
 - Edit Title